• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: MyWifeQuitHerJob.com | Apple Podcasts | Spotify

-Steve Chou’s story is one of the most relatable in ecommerce – he and his wife built a profitable online store to replace her income after she left her job, documented everything, and turned that experience into one of the most trusted resources in the space.
+Steve Chou’s story is one of the most relatable in ecommerce.
+He and his wife built a profitable online store to replace her income after she left her job, documented everything, and turned that experience into one of the most trusted resources in the space.
+Co-host Toni Herrbach joins Steve on select episodes, adding another operator’s perspective to the conversations.

 The show goes deep.
 Steve extracts every detail from his guests, and the episodes are packed with specific strategies you can implement immediately.
-Across hundreds of episodes, you’ll find content on Amazon, Shopify, SEO, social media, email marketing, and entrepreneurship broadly.
-It’s a rich archive and a consistently strong weekly show.
+Across more than 600 episodes, you’ll find content on Amazon, Shopify, SEO, social media, email marketing, and entrepreneurship broadly.
+It’s a rich archive and a consistently strong show.

 11. The Jason and Scot Show